ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 If you've dealt with FPGAs before you probably know that these do not actually implement Boolean gates, but allow Boolean algebra by programming Look-Up-Tables (LUTs).
-We can do the reverse and convert our S-box into trees of multiplexers.
+We're going to do the reverse and convert our S-box into trees of multiplexers.

-[Multiplexer](https://en.wikipedia.org/wiki/Multiplexer) is a fancy word for *data selector*.
+[Multiplexer](https://en.wikipedia.org/wiki/Multiplexer) is just a fancy word for *data selector*.
 A 2-to-1 multiplexer selects one of two input bits.
 A *selector* bit decides which of the two inputs will be selected.

 {% codeblock lang:cpp %}